-OpenFOAM is gaining growing popularity in the engineering simulation world.
+OpenFOAM® is gaining growing popularity in the engineering simulation world.
 As an open source solver, it can be used for the majority of classical simulation problems.
-But OpenFOAM is not the most user-friendly software, as we all know.

-This is the reason why SimScale decided to integrate it into its online simulation software.
-With an easy-to-use interface for different solvers including OpenFOAM, Code_Aster, YADE, SU2 and more, SimScale developed further, becoming an open ecosystem where simulation functionality, content, as well as people, are brought together in one place.
-SimScale is not open source, but through the Community account, engineers and designers can join free of charge and collaborate with their peers.
+It is widely known that OpenFOAM is not the most user-friendly software, however.
+Acknowledging its power and aiming to make OpenFOAM’s functionality easier to use, SimScale integrated it into its cloud-based simulation platform.
+With an easy-friendly interface that integrates various solvers including OpenFOAM, Code_Aster, and CalculiX, SimScale developed further, becoming an open ecosystem where simulation functionality, content, as well as people, are brought together in one place.
+SimScale is not open source, but through the Community account, engineers and designers can join free of charge and collaborate effectively with their peers.

-Current simulation challenges are related to the integration and automation of simulation tools in a very complex CAE environment, including automatic geometry retrieval, surface and volume meshing, sensitivity and optimisation studies.
-In terms of the solver settings and user expertise, Computational Fluid Dynamics (CFD) is considerably behind Finite Element Analysis, making the problems of software development and usability more pressing.
+Current simulation challenges are related to the integration and automation of simulation tools in a very complex CAE environment, including automatic geometry retrieval, surface and volume meshing, and sensitivity and optimization studies.
+In terms of the solver settings and user expertise, computational fluid dynamics is considerably behind finite element analysis, making the problems of software development and usability more pressing.

 Range and quality of physical models, solver settings, and solution algorithms, as well as the lack of robust automatic solution control, brings considerable complexity to the user.
 The current state of solver development aims to produce monolithic general purpose tools, trying to tackle all physical problems for all users.
 These are few consequences which can arise :

-OpenFOAM is free software, offering to users the freedom to run, copy, distribute, study, change and improve the software.
-OpenFOAM was developed primarily by OpenCFD Ltd in 2004, distributed by OpenCFD Ltd and the OpenFOAM Foundation.
-It has a large user base across most areas of engineering and science, from both commercial and academic organisations.
-OpenFOAM has an extensive range of features to solve anything from complex fluid flows involving chemical reactions, turbulence, and heat transfer, to acoustics, solid mechanics, and electromagnetics.
+OpenFOAM is free, offering to users the freedom to run, copy, distribute, study, change, and improve the software.
+OpenFOAM was developed primarily by OpenCFD Ltd in 2004 and distributed by OpenCFD Ltd and the OpenFOAM Foundation.
+It has a large user base across most areas of engineering and science, from both commercial and academic organizations.
+It has an extensive range of features to solve anything from complex fluid flows involving chemical reactions, turbulence, and heat transfer, to acoustics, solid mechanics, and electromagnetics.

 OpenFOAM is first and foremost a C++ library, used primarily to create executables, known as applications.
-The applications fall into two categories: solvers, that are each designed to solve a specific problem in continuum mechanics; and utilities, that are designed to perform tasks that involve data manipulation.
+The applications fall into two categories: solvers—each of them designed to solve a specific problem in continuum mechanics—and utilities—designed to perform tasks that involve data manipulation.
 New solvers and utilities can be created by its users with some pre-requisite knowledge of the underlying method, physics, and programming techniques involved .

 OpenFOAM is gaining considerable popularity in academic research and among industrial users, both as a research platform and a black-box CFD and structural analysis solver.
-Main ingredients of its design are:
+The main ingredients of its design are:

 OpenFOAM does not have a generic solver applicable to all cases.
-Instead, OpenFOAM users must choose a specific solver for a class of problems to solve.
+Instead, its users must choose a specific solver for a class of problems to solve.
 The solvers with the OpenFOAM distribution are in the SOLVERS directory, reached quickly by typing app at the command line.
-This directory is further subdivided into several directories by category of continuum mechanics, e.g. incompressible flow, heat transfer, multiphase, lagrangian, combustion.
+This directory is further subdivided into several directories by category of continuum mechanics, for example, incompressible flow, heat transfer, multiphase, Lagrangian, and combustion.
 Each solver is given a name that is descriptive.

 The current list of solvers distributed with OpenFOAM is covering a wide spectrum of CFD analysis: